kimruddock/pawelgrzybek.github.io/_drafts/2016-07-25-smooth-page-scroll-in-vanilla-javascript.md

 ### On click — grab a timestamp and current document position

 The tricky part of these task was to determine which element is a scrollable one.
-It's impossible to check it when the document is on it's very top so the easies solution was to scroll down a bit, read the results and move it back to the initial position.
+It's impossible to check it when the document is on it's very top so the easies solution was to scroll down a bit, read the scrolled value and move it back to the initial position.
 Looks tricky but does the job really well and allows us to target `document.documentElement` (for Internet Explorer, Microsoft Edge and Firefox) and `document.body` (for Chrome, Opera, Brave and Safari).
 If you know any cleaner solution I'll be very thankful.

 ![document.documentElement vs document.body table](/photos/2016-07-25-1.jpg)